11 Tips on How to Negotiate Salary Over the Phone and Email in 2023

 If these people knew how to negotiate salary more effectively, they might have had a job they liked with the higher pay they wanted/deserved.

-How to Negotiate Salary over the phone
+How to Negotiate Salary over the Phone

-Have you ever declined a friends request to go out for drinks?
-Maybe you’ve turned down a parent asking to meet up for lunch?
+Have you ever declined a friend's request to go out for drinks?
+Maybe you’ve turned down a parent asking to meet up for lunch.

-Now, is turning them down harder in person or over the phone? …”In Person” is likely your answer (just like ours)!
+Now, is turning them down harder in person or over the phone? ...”
+In-Person” is likely your answer (just like ours)!

-Having a manager turn you down for a raise or holding strong on a lower salary via the phone is easier for them, just like turning down a friend for lunch over the phone is easier for you.
+Having a manager turn you down for a raise or holding firm on a lower salary via the phone is easier for them, just like turning down a friend for lunch over the phone is easier for you.

 Negotiating salary over the phone can often put you at a disadvantage and give your manager the upper hand.
 It can also create a communication gap that may throw off the flow of a conversation.